-If you’re in need of a new healthy way to enjoy eggs for breakfast, brunch or lunch, look no further because you’re going to love this high protein, vegetarian asparagus frittata recipe.
-Nutritious and so easy to make, the whole family will enjoy this one.
+If you’re in need of a new healthy way to enjoy eggs for breakfast, brunch, or lunch, look no further because you’re going to love this high-protein, vegetarian asparagus frittata recipe.
+Nutritious and so easy to make, this frittata bakes in to oven in just 25 minutes.

 Frittatas are one of our favorite go-to brunch recipes because you do everything ahead of time and serve it up hot, cold, or room temperature (room temperature is actually our favorite).
 I’ve been making this spinach frittata and this vegetable frittata for years, but when asparagus is in season, this one is always on the menu!